tarsmachine/tarsmachine.github.io/index.md

 ### An Existing Niche Distribution

-Except for my own followers, my project [got recommended](https://wiki.nikitavoloboev.xyz/other/wiki-workflow#similar-wikis-i-liked) by a popular open-source knowledge community leader on his list of favorite knowledge wikis.
+Except for my own followers, my project [got recommended](https://wiki.nikitavoloboev.xyz/other/wiki-workflow#similar-wikis-i-liked) by a popular open-source knowledge community leader on his favorite knowledge wikis list.

 The other knowledge wiki owners on the list and their followers are my targeted early user since they are maintaining or following the digital memory, knowledgebase projects like myself.